The Importance of Aligning Your Product and Sales Teams

 Passively Shadow Each Other

 Yes, time is in short supply and we’re all terribly busy.
-Sales has to listen and learn from their customers about immediate needs and product management has to listen and learn from customers to determine product direction.
+The sales force have to listen and learn from their customers about immediate needs, and product management has to listen and learn from customers to determine product direction.
 Allowing a salesperson to shadow and observe a product manager’s activities around user and market research, especially if it involves interviewing customers or potential users, will help the salesperson to better understand and sell the product’s long-term strategy—particularly to senior leadership.
 Ideally, the salesperson can effectively function as a proxy for the product manager by gauging the customer’s interest in new directions the product can take (more on that below).
 Current customers will enjoy feeling empowered knowing their voice is contributing to the product’s direction.

 Likewise, the product manager should shadow a salesperson on prospecting calls involving product demos or join on a sales trip, simply to listen and learn how a buyer thinks of the product’s value for their immediate business needs.
 Take heed, product managers: your products have to enable your B2B customers’ bottom line growth!
 It is important in this scenario for the product manager to actively listen to the interaction between sales and the buyer, rather than actively engage in the conversation.
 Two beneficial results come out of this interaction: 1) product managers grow in empathy for immediate needs, especially as it relates to the buyers’ financial interests, and 2) the salesperson and product manager can debrief on how the salesperson framed the value of the product to the buyer.
 The product manager may have some critical insight into how the salesperson can shorten the cycle with a take on the product’s value!